Highly monodisperse droplets

 Efficient production of transcript libraries

 Single-cell RNA-sequencing (scRNA-seq) has revolutionized biomedical research by enabling the in-depth analysis of cell-to-cell heterogeneity of tissues with unprecedented resolution.
-Among several existing droplet-based approaches, the Drop-seq method has emerged as one of the most widely used systems.
+Among several existing droplet-based approaches, the Drop-seq method, based on the generation of water-in-oil emulsions, has emerged as one of the most widely used systems.

 PDMS is used to fabricate microfluidic devices (single layer and bilayer) and micro-imprint stamps.
 Two different types are commonly used by researchers for these applications: PDMS RTV-615 and PDMS Sylgard 184.